ptvan/ptvan.github.io/_posts/2020-10-14-experimental-design.md

 ### Choosing your variables

+A common experiment design is to compare means between two or more groups.
 Your choice of the experiment's outcome affect the type of distribution you would use for modelling the results: counts, continuous or [ipsative](https://en.wikipedia.org/wiki/Ipsative).

 ### Replication, real or pseudo